 He came to New York at a time when Harlem was becoming a center for those Americans of African lineage who were migrating north at a rapid rate.
 Many with American Missionary Backgrounds from their schools and colleges turned to Grace naturally, in the everyday adjustment to their new environment.
 As a leader of cultural attainments and sincere concern for people, young and old, it was often said

 “The church is open to all: to those of all deeds and opinions

-as well as those of no creed and sometime no opinion.”
+as well as those of no creed and sometimes no opinion.”